Hexotical/WaveformReaderAsyn/README.md

 E.g. **waveformExtraction** 0

 This command extracts the relevant portion of the waveform data required for the detection of maximum beam loss location.
+The relevant portion is determined in three steps.
+First, we extract data corresponding to the complete length of the fiber and discard the excess data.
+Second, we remove the data representing the vertical parts of the optical fiber on either side since this data mostly represents noise.
+This is done by using
+`$(P):Z:OFFSET:START:${channel}` and `$(P):Z:OFFSET:END:${channel}`.
+Finally, we extract another subset of this data which represents the portion the user wants to focus on for the maximum beam loss location detection.
+This is done by utilizing the values entered by the user in the `$(P):START:EXTRACTION:${channel}` and
+`$(P):END:EXTRACTION:${channel}` process variables.

-It saves the extracted waveform data in the following PVs:
+This command saves the extracted waveform data in the following PVs:
   1. `$(P):EXTRACTED:WF:${channel}` => contains the extracted waveform data.
   2. `$(P):EXTRACTED:X:WF:${channel}` => contains an x-axis of values corresponding to the physical locations of the waveform data values.